Six Star Standard

 6 Star requirements also include efficiency standards for lighting but not plug in appliances.

 Minor building works, not requiring a building permit, will not be affected by the regulations.
-However, all new homes and building projects involving home extensions and major renovations will need to comply with 6 Star.
+However, all new homes and building projects involving home extensions and major renovations will need to comply with Energy Efficiency provisions of the (NCC).

 Meeting 6 Star compliance is not difficult: it's about good design, particularly at the planning stages.
 So talk to your building practitioner early to take advantage of the benefits, such as increased comfort, saving money on energy bills and making your home more resilient to climate change.
 Carefully selecting your site so your home's orientation takes advantage of solar energy can add up to 1 Star to the rating.